 Step 4 – Remove the Compression Ring from the Copper Pipe

-Once the nut has come loose in your hand you can use one of the pairs of pliers to grip the ring itself and move and turn it to loosen it from the pipe.
+Once the nut has come loose in your hand you can use one of the pairs of pliers to grip the compression ring (olive or ferrule) and move and turn it to loosen it from the pipe.
 You may be able to pull it so that slides off the end of one of the pipes, although in most cases you’ll need to use other tools.

 If moving it with the pliers doesn’t work and the ring is completely stuck fast, then you will need to use a hacksaw to remove it.